sam0x17/s3cmd-shim/README.md

  [support for the cf-invalidate option on macos has been broken since 2018](https://github.com/s3tools/s3cmd/issues/1046).

 ## Prerequisites
-1. ensure that you have an existing s3cmd config file stored at `~/.s3cfg`
-2. make sure you have docker installed and usuable by non-root users
+1. docker must be installed and enabled for non-root users
-3. have git installed on your host system
+2. your system must have curl installed (basically every system does)

 ## Installation
 Simply run this in a terminal: